 How do I know if I have periodontitis?

 Your dentist will determine if you have periodontitis by taking x-rays to see the level of bone around each tooth as well as take measurements around each tooth to determine the distance from the edge of the gum to where the gum is attached to the tooth, also known as the gum pocket.
-This measurement is known as the pocket depth and is measured at 6 points around each tooth.
-The measurements are in millimetres with a normal measurement no greater than 3 millimetres.
+This measurement is known as the pocket depth and is measured at six points around each tooth.
+The measurements are in millimetres with a normal measurement no greater than 3mm.

-Measurements beyond 3 mm indicate active, or a history of, periodontal disease.
+Measurements beyond 3mm indicate active, or a history of, periodontal disease.
 If there is bleeding or pus coming from the gum when taking the measurements, the periodontal disease is active.
 This is known as bleeding on probing or BOP.
 If there is no bleeding or pus, then the disease is dormant and means you are doing a great job of keeping the pocket clean.

 You can tell if you have periodontal disease if you notice bad breath, loose teeth, spaces developing between your teeth, bleeding when brushing or flossing as well as pain.
 Most people with periodontal disease have red swollen gums as well.